Self-Guided Tour of the John M. Olin Library

-Library visitors can obtain temporary credentials for access to computers and computers equipped with scanners in the Libraries by presenting a photo ID at the nearest Library Help Desk.
+Library visitors can obtain temporary credentials by presenting a photo ID at the nearest Library Help Desk.
+Temporary credentials do not provide access to remote subscription databases.
 These credentials are good for 30 days.
 Temporary credentials are not renewable but new credentials can be requested as needed.

-Washington University alumni and St. Louis residents can check out materials from the Libraries by joining the Century Club.
-Basic membership is $100 per year.
-(Does not include off-campus access to most databases and e-journals.)
+Washington University alumni and St. Louis residents can check out materials from the University Libraries by joining the Century Club.
+Basic membership is $100 per year (this does not include off-campus access to most databases and e-journals).

 Cardholders at some public libraries in the St. Louis area may check out books from Washington University Libraries with an INFO-PASS.
 Ask your library if it participates in the INFO-PASS program.